photoprism/photoprism-docs/docs/funding.md

 ### Cryptocurrencies ###

-We've listened to the crypto lovers in our community and are excited to now accept donations via the following addresses:
+We've listened to the crypto lovers and are excited to now accept donations to the following addresses:

 ##### Bitcoin #####